ichiin/cela/README.md

   - ensuring everybody is aware and applying the scrum guidelines

 Daniel(Scrum Master) is responsible for :
-  -making sure communication is smooth
+  - making sure communication is smooth

-Philippe and Ivona(Development team) are responsible for :
+Philippe, Ivona, Daniel and Jaime(Development team) are responsible for :
+  - delivering increments of the product after each sprint

 # Communications strategies